mytestbed/omf_sfa/README.md

 Aggregate Manager
 =================

+Before attempting to start the AM you should create the following directory "~/.omf/trusted_roots".
+Inside the "~/.omf/" directory you should put the certificates of the AM (you can use GCF's certificates "am-cert.pem" and "am-key.pem").
+In the "trusted_roots" folder you should put the root certificate, which in GCF tools is "~/.gcf/trusted_roots/ch-cert.pem".
 To start an AM from this directory, run the following:

     % cd $OMF_HOME/omf_sfa
     % bundle exec ruby -I lib lib/omf-sfa/am/am_server.rb --dm-db sqlite:/tmp/test.sq3 --dm-auto-upgrade --test-load-am --print-options start